InteropIO/finsemble-seed/README.md

 ## Beta Details

 The purpose of this beta is so that you can get a sense for how your project will perform when running under iocd.
-Please provide us with notes on anything that doesn't function correctly or any other general feedback.
+Please provide us with notes on anything that doesn't function correctly or any other general feedback by sending an email to support@finsemble.com.

 > Note: You can launch io.Connect Desktop from the start menu, but _it will only run your seed project when you launch using `yarn iocd` or `yarn dev-iocd`._